On this page18 sections

 Working While Studying: The New 30-Hour Rule

 The 2026 reform’s marquee change is the increase in permitted working hours from 20 to 30 hours per week during term time.
-Here is what you need to know:
+Critically, the May 2025 reform restricted automatic work rights to students enrolled in “Superior Studies” only — a distinction many applicants miss.

 - 30 hours per week maximum during the academic term